Introduction to Spanish Grammar

 1. What’s the rule of thumb for when to use “por” vs “para"?

-In any language, prepositions can be difficult and seem to have no logic to them.
+In any language, Spanish in this case, grammar, especially prepositions, can be confusing and seem to have no logic to them.
 A lot of the times, you just have to keep practicing them over and over until it’s stuck in your brain.
 They get easier and easier throughout the time.
 Below is a list of the main uses of por vs para to help you master the differences between these two prepositions.

 Understand Cause vs. Effect